The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 14. Is the leading Safari destination in Africa

-Ngorongoro Crater is one of the seven wonders of nature.
+Ngorongoro Crater is one of the seven natural wonders of the world.
 With features like “the moving sands”, Olduvai Gorge, and the crater itself.

 It is the must-visit safari destination for visitors coming to Africa.